wsandst/gpu-raytracer/README.md

-# C++ OpenGL Pathtracer
-OpenGL Real-time Pathtracer using Compute Shaders
+# Real-time GPU Pathtracer using OpenGL Compute Shaders

-# Install instructions
-Follow the instructions at https://github.com/williamsandst/opengl-boilerplate (but remember the repo has a different name!)
+Implemented using OpenGL Compute Shaders and C++.

-# Todo
+## Todo
-Implement objects as a texture, which allows dynamic object creation instead of the current hardcoded objects in the shader Implement Hierarchical Bounding Volumes to speed up intersection testing
+Implement objects as a texture, which allows dynamic object creation instead of the current hardcoded objects in the shader
+Implement Hierarchical Bounding Volumes to speed up intersection testing

 Future ideas:
 Create a more physically based pathtracer with multiple samples, which would allow for more glossy items and soft shadows.
 It would however negatively impact other real-time aspects of the Pathtracer.

-# Resources on the subject
+## Resources on the subject
 https://www.scratchapixel.com/ - Most comprehensive source online regarding raytracing and other rendering topics.
 Good explanations and includes code examples.

 http://antongerdelan.net/opengl/compute.html - Great introduction to Compute Shaders in relation to raytracing.